-Measure Background/Rationale Regulation Impact of Measure Memorandum No. M-2014-032 of August 11, 2014 to institutionalize a Uniform Stress Testing Program for Banks to reinforce prudential policy that banks must have sufficient capital level to absorb risks.
+Measure Background/Rationale Regulation Impact of Measure Stress Test (Uniform Stress Testing Program).
+The - BSP issued Memorandum No. M-2014-032 dated August 11, 2014 to institutionalize a Uniform Stress Testing Program for Banks to reinforce prudential policy that banks must have sufficient capital level to absorb risks.
 The stress test exercise was implemented starting end-June 2014.
-The stress test has a reference period of end-June and end-December annually.
-The coverage of the stress test is as follows: Type of Institution Coverage Universal/Commercial Banks and its subsidiary Thrift Banks Credit risk from bank's exposure to (1) economic activities; (2) conglomerates; and (3) consumer loans Market Risk movement in interest rates and foreign exchange Stand-alone Thrift Banks with total assets of at least (a) PhP 5.0 billion; or (b) capital of at least PhP 1.0 billion Stand-alone Thrift Banks that do not meet qualifications in item b above Credit risk from banks' exposure to (1) economic activities; (2) conglomerates; and (3) consumer loans.
-The revised expanded report on Real Estate Exposures including report on Project Finance Exposures were issued through Circular No. 976 dated 10 October 2017.
-Under the new guidelines, covered banks shall report granular information on their real estate loans to mid- and high-end housing units, in addition to socialized and low-cost housing.
-Moreover, covered banks shall now report commercial real estate loans as to the underlying commercial project being financed such as residential units, office buildings, malls, and factory/plant facilities.
-Live implementation of said report took effect for the reporting period as of end- September 2018.
-Liquidity tools applied to the bankin Liquidity Coverage Ratio • Implementation of Basel III Framework on Liquidity • BSP Circular No. 905 of March 10, Standards - Liquidity Coverage Ratio (LCR) and 2016: Implementation of Basel III
+The stress test has a reference period of end-June and end- December annually.
+The stress test on credit risk focuses on banks' exposures to (1) economic activities; (2) conglomerates; and (3) consumer loans.
+Meanwhile, the stress test on market risk uses movement in interest rates and FX.
+The stress test applies to U/KBs as well as their subsidiary TBs.
+Stand-alone TBs with total assets of at least PHP 5.0 billion or total capital of PHP 1.0 billion are subject to both the credit and market risk stress test while TBs which fail to meet either qualification is included only in the credit risk stress test.
+The coverage of the stress test is as follows: Type of Institution Coverage Universal/Commercial Banks and its subsidiary Thrift Banks Credit risk from bank's exposure to (1) economic activities; (2) conglomerates; and (3) consumer loans Market Risk movement in interest rates and foreign exchange Stand-alone Thrift Banks with total assets of at least (a) PHP 5.0 billion; or (b) capital of at least PHP 1.0 billion; Stand-alone Thrift Banks that do not meet qualifications in item b above and credit risk from banks' exposure to (1) economic activities; (2) conglomerates; and (3) consumer loans.
+The revised expanded report on Real Estate Exposures (EREE) including report on Project Finance Exposures (RPFE) were issued through Circular No. 976 dated October 10, 2017.
+Under